ONSdigital/dp/standards/API_STANDARDS.md

   * Search/list endpoints should contain consistent fields:
     * Response: `count`, `limit`, `offset`, `total_count`

-	  When pagination is required, the fields work as:
+	  When pagination is required, it is also required the data be in a sorted order before it can be paginated.
+The fields work as:

 	  `limit` - max number of items we're returning in this response.
-	  * If value is not set a configurable default limit should be used (e.g. 20, or 50, rather than returning all items).
+	  * If value is not set, a configurable default limit should be used (e.g. 20, or 50, rather than returning all items).
 	  * The limit value can be set to `0` to return `0` items, so an API user can obtain the metadata for the list endpoint.

 	  `count` - how many items are actually present in the response.